opensrp/miecd/docs/dev.md

 # Miecd Web Technical Guide

 The intended audience for this document is any technical-minded person with an interest in maintaining, enhancing or adding new code and/or features to this project.
-The assumption here is that the whomever picks up this work is familiar with the contextual problem that this project attempts to solve. please refer to the readme for an [overview](../README.md)
+The assumption here is that whomever picks up this work is familiar with the contextual problem that this project attempts to solve. please refer to the readme for an [overview](../README.md)

 ## Getting Started